mcp-shark/mcp-shark/ui/README.md

 ### Database Schema

 The application expects a SQLite database with tables for packets, conversations, and sessions.
-The database is created and managed by the MCP Shark server.
+The database is created and managed by the MCP Shark server using the `mcp-shark-common` package.

+The database schema includes:
+- `packets`: Individual HTTP request/response packets with full metadata
+- `conversations`: Correlated request/response pairs
+- `sessions`: Session tracking for stateful MCP interactions

 ## 🤝 Contributing